A Message for All Seasons

 Our most competitive Liberal Arts colleges have long expressed that it is not their purpose to “train” students for a specific career.
 Their mission, instead, is to prepare them for a myriad of careers or graduate school by means of a deep liberal arts and sciences curriculum.
 Through this pedagogic effort students will presumably learn how to gather accurate information, think critically, make sound judgments and comport themselves using reason, ethics and, hopefully, common sense.
 Both expository and creative writing are championed as well as oral discussion and debate.
 That, they espouse, will prepare them to enter society and accomplish anything their hearts desire.
 And in so doing, contribute to the ‘family of Man’ in their own unique way using the natural talents with which they were born.
 Hopefully, they will continue to learn because the most important lessons come after graduation.

 If that were true, then why is the world in a state of perpetual conflict?
 Two time Medal of Honor recipient, Major General Smedley Butler, USMC, did a masterful job of answering that question in his book War is A Racket.
 Do you know why we have destroyed Iraq , Afghanistan and Libya?
-Not to mention the Iraq like lies to attack Syria and Iran.
+Not to mention the Iraq-like lies to attack Syria ; Iran; destabilize Ukraine and Venezuela.
 Did the mass homicide that was perpetrated on our soil in late summer of 2001 put us on this insane genocidal road of human destruction?
 The answer is yes.
 But the real question is “Why?”
 The primary answer to that question is the fact that “All Wars are Bankers Wars”.
 Besides watching that well researched analysis one has to think critically and set aside any preconceived beliefs you now hold!